 Timberlinx is a system of simple, hidden hardware that eliminates the need for time-consuming, skill-dependent traditional joinery typically used for connecting big wood into parts of a building frame.
-I first learned about Timberlinx almost 10 years ago.
+I first learned about Timberlinx more than 20 years ago.
 The system uses metal tubes inset into holes that span the connection between adjoining timbers.
 Expanding metal pins fit into oval holes at the ends of each tube.
 When you make these pins larger by turning a big bolt in the centre, it draws the joint tight.
 I’ve used the Timberlinx system to connect solid wood timbers as well as engineered glue-laminated beams and it works equally well with both.
 You can see a cross-section of a Timberlinx joint opened up below.

 Although I’m a purist when it comes to wood, and I do prefer and use traditional joinery methods in some of my own work, I consider a little bit of cheating with hidden metal hardware a small price to pay if it means replacing hidden 2x6s and 2x10s with the magnificence of grand, exposed 6×6, 8×10 and 10×12 timbers.

-As Canadians, we enjoy access to wood that most of the rest of the world can only dream about.
-And while there’s certainly a big place for conventional lumber framing methods, doesn’t it make sense to let a little bit more of our extraordinary Canadian timber show through?
+Where I live we enjoy access to wood that most of the rest of the world can only dream about.
+And while there’s certainly a big place for conventional lumber framing methods, doesn’t it make sense to let a little bit more of our extraordinary big-wood timber show through?